Takes about 1 min to read

 Mastodon is social network software that works like email.
 Instead of everyone using one or two social network providers and being locked in (like they are with Twitter and Facebook), they can create a Mastodon account wherever they want to without losing the ability to connect with their friends on other sites.

 You can browse some different Mastodon sites (also known as instances) here.
 There are general purpose sites (such as mastodon.social and mas.to) and sites that cater to specific topics or geographic areas.
-At the time of writing, I am personally on fosstodon.org, an instance focused on computers and software.
+At the time of writing, I have an account on fosstodon.org, an instance focused on computers and software.